kingjinho/notes_datastructure_algorithm/src/algorithms/sort/README.md

 - unstable
 - divide-and-conquer
 - recursive
+- Start from the pivot, values that are less than the pivot goes to left while the bigger goes to the right

 ## Merge sort

 - `Merge sorted arrays`
 - Should not sort original array
 - `divide array recursively until sub-array contains only 1 element, and merge`

 ![merge sort](./res/merge-sort.gif)